apache/incubator-kie-kogito-operator/README.md

 Kogito Operator can deploy a Kafka instance for you, please refer to [Kafka For Data Index](#kafka-for-data-index) for the details.

-If you have installed the [Kogito CLI](#kogito-cli), run the following command to create the Kogito Data Index resource.
+If you have installed the [Kogito CLI](#kogito-cli), run the following command to create the Kogito Data Index resource:

 ```bash
 $ kogito install data-index -p my-project
 ```

-You also can manually deploy a Kafka instance via Strimzi, and use the Kafka service URI or Kafka instance name to install the Data Index Service.
+You also can manually deploy a Kafka instance via Strimzi, and use the Kafka service URL or Kafka instance name to install the Data Index Service.

 Run the following command to create Kogito Data Index resource and replace the URL with the Kafka URL you retrieved for your environment: